uecode/qpush-bundle/README.md

 `method` | `onMessageReceived` | A publicly accessbile method on your service `priority` | `100` | Priority, `1`-`100` to control order of services.
 Higher priorities are called earlier

-The `priority` is useful to chain services and ensure they fire in a certain order - the higher priorities fire earlier.
+The `priority` is useful to chain services, ensuring that they fire in a certain order - the higher priorities fire earlier.

-Each event fired by the Qpush Bundle is prefixed with the name of your queue,
+Each event fired by the Qpush Bundle is prefixed with the name of your queue, ex: `my_queue_name.message_received`.
-ex: `my_queue_name.message_received`.

-This allows you to assign services to fire only on certain queues should be used based on the `queue`.
+This allows you to assign services to fire only on certain queues, based on the queue name.
 However, you may also have multiple tags on a single service, so that one service can handle events from multiple queues.